lorin/tla-tortoise-hare/README.md

-# The Tortoise and the Hare
+# The Tortoise and the Hare in TLA+

-Floyd's Cycle Detection Algorithm.
-Invented by Robert Floyd in the 1960s.
-Thanks to [Javascript Allongé by Reginald Braithwaite](https://leanpub.com/javascriptallongesix/read#tortoises) for the reference.
+An implementation of Robert Floyd's cycle detection algorithm, in PlusCal.